-I write this post now when my little one is at 3 months now.
+I wrote this post when my little one was 3 months.
 So far I have loved carrying my baby around.
 Both my husband and I carried her from day 1.
 At first, it was very scary as she was so tiny, and we were very worried about whether she was in correctly.

 From about 9 weeks, she would be more awake in the sling and wouldn’t fall asleep straight away unless she was tired.
 I have to walk around a lot as she doesn’t like to be still in the sling, either bouncing and walking will do.
 This is the same when she is out of the sling.
 How dare mummy and daddy sit down with her and try and relax.
 I have to keep on going.

 My favourite way to sling her up the pocket sling, this one felt the most secure and I felt very confident in walking around with her in this way, see picture below.
 The sling I use is a woven sling from Little Frog.
 (I have not been paid or been given the sling in return for the mention)

 My husband chose a stretchy sling.
 This is useful since I have both to try all different types of wrapping.

 With the woven sling, I attempted to do a rucksack wrap which is a type of wrap that lets you have baby on your back.
 I would really want my little one to start to liking it as it will be easier to do things with.
 Every time I attempted it, she starts crying.
 I will just push through and carry on trying, I feel as she gets older, she will enjoy it more as it will be a different view for her.